dahmad/KernelLearning/README.md

-# learning_clojure
+# Using Juptyer kernels to learn new tools
-Documenting my attempts to learn Clojure
+Documenting my attempts to learn new languages, libraries